Assisted Living

 Vermont

-Vermont’s Choices for Care program can help eligible residents pay for assisted living or a residential care home.[38]
-Services the Medicaid program may provide include personal care, meal preparation, medication management, nursing overview, activities, 24-hour supervision, laundry, and housekeeping.
+Vermont’s Choices for Care program can help eligible residents pay for assisted living or a residential care home.[58]
+Services may include personal care, meal preparation, medication management, nursing overview, activities, 24-hour supervision, laundry, and housekeeping.

-Eligibility requirements: The Choices for Care program requires that Vermont residents be age 65+ or an adult with a disability and require a nursing home level of care.
+Eligibility requirements: The Choices for Care program requires that Vermont residents be age 65 and older or younger than 65 with a disability and require a nursing home level of care.
 They must meet certain financial criteria for long-term care Medicaid in Vermont.

 Virginia